Quick answer

 Is my copy of Invincible #1 a first edition?

-A first edition of Invincible #1 by Robert Kirkman & Cory Walker (Image Comics) is identified by: Single issue Invincible #1 (January 2003), cover price 2.95, from Image Comics.
+A first edition of Invincible #1 by Robert Kirkman & Cory Walker (Image Comics) is identified by: Single issue Invincible #1 ("Family Matters," January 2003), cover price present on the front cover, from Image Comics.

 How do I tell the first printing from a later one?

 Check the copyright page.
 For a single issue, the indicia shows the printing.
-True first is the single issue #1 (2003).
+True first is the single issue #1 (2003), identified by an indicia bearing no later-printing statement and by the Tony Moore bonus pin-up.

 Is the book-club edition the same as the first?

-A second printing exists; confirm via the indicia, which will note the later printing.
+Second and later printings exist; confirm via the indicia, which notes the later printing, and by the presence of the first-print Tony Moore pin-up.
 No book-club issue applies to comics.

 I have a first edition of Invincible #1 — what should I do?